 - Trauma and Orthopaedic Surgery

 Each rotation consists of four 6 month placements.
 This includes a minimum of 12 months in the theme specialty, with the remaining time spent in complementary specialties.

-This recruitment process is for posts commencing on 1st August 2018.
+The next recruitment process will be for posts commencing in August 2024.

 All vacancy information is indicative and subject to change at any time